helloroughton/highfive/README.md

 ### Rules

-- You can give several rewards (​:hatching_chick:​ ​:hatching_chick:​to @john)
+- You can give several rewards (​:hand:​ ​:hand:​to @john)
-- ​You can give reward to several people (​:hatching_chick:​ to @john and @jim)
+- ​You can give reward to several people (​:hand:​ to @john and @jim)
 - You can not give reward you you dont have !
-- ​You can accumulate :hatching_chick: (but a maximum is set)
+- ​You can accumulate :hand: (but a maximum is set)
 - You can not give reward you received (:hatched_chick:)
-- ​You can not give :hatching_chick: in a direct message.
+- ​You can not give :hand: in a direct message.

 ##Install
 ###Clone git repo